Crocs, Inc. research snapshot

 Trend-following setup

-Look for CROX to pull back toward the $115 to $120 range (50-day MA area) and hold before considering an entry.
-A clean breakout above $135 with above-average volume would confirm trend continuation.
+Look for CROX to reclaim the 20-day moving average near $131.67 and then hold the $125 to $126 zone (50-day area) on any pullback before considering an entry.
+A close above $140.42 with above-average volume would confirm a continuation of the uptrend.

-A failed hold above the 50-day area or a volume-deficient breakout above $135 should reduce confidence in the setup.
+A failed reclaim of the 20-day average or a close back below $120 should reduce confidence in the setup.

 Mean-reversion setup

-If CROX pulls back 15-20% from the recent high toward the $105 to $115 range on no thesis-changing news, compare the entry price with forward adjusted PE (around 10x at the cutoff) before considering a position.
+If CROX pulls back toward the $115 to $125 range on no thesis-changing news, compare the entry price with the forward adjusted PE (near 9x at the cutoff) and the 2026 adjusted EPS guidance of $13.70 to $14.00 before considering a position.

 Do not average down solely because the stock has fallen.
-Define maximum loss as a percentage of portfolio and review the debt situation first.
+Define maximum loss as a percentage of portfolio and review the HEYDUDE segment and consumer demand data first.

 Fundamental monitor